isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 ![Bangsawan opera,1930s](/images/all-walks-of-life/Sub2-2-bangsawan-opera.jpg)
 <div class="custom-caption">
 <div><p>Bangsawan opera,1930s</p></div>
-<div>Mohd Amin bin Kadarisman Collection, Courtesy of National Archives of Singapore</div>
+<div>Mohd Amin bin Kadarisman Collection, courtesy of National Archives of Singapore</div>
 <div>19980005579 - 0004</div>
 </div>
 Bangsawan is a form of traditional Malay opera that comprises music, drama and dance.
 Its stories usually revolve around Malay nobles and royalty.
 However, some plots are based on Indian and English stories and include performers from other races.
 Its popularity reached a peak before the Second World War.
 While bangsawan was the main form of entertainment for the Malay community in Singapore and maritime Southeast Asia, it was enjoyed by other communities as well.